What to Do if You Get the Flu

 - Drink lots of fluids.
 Juice, water, and soup are great ways to get fluids in.
 But avoid caffeinated drinks, which won't hydrate you as well.

 - Get lots of sleep and take it easy.
-This is a great time to chill with your favorite DVDs without your mom or dad asking you to help out around the house!
+This is a great time to chill and catch up on your movie and TV watching without your mom or dad asking you to help out around the house!

 - Take acetaminophen or ibuprofen to relieve fever and aches.
 Over-the-counter cold or cough medicines may also relieve some flu symptoms.
-Avoid taking aspirin, though, unless your doctor says it's OK.
+Don't take aspirin or products containing aspirin, though, unless your doctor says it's OK.
 Aspirin can put teens at greater risk of developing Reye syndrome, a serious illness that sometimes follows infection with the flu virus.